List of Stargirl characters: Lawrence "Crusher" Crock / Sportsmaster

-Lawrence "Crusher" Crock / Sportsmaster (recurring season 1; guest season 2; main season 3; portrayed by Neil Hopkins) is a member of the ISA who wields sports-themed weapons and believes that all of his targets are just part of a game to win.

-Sportsmaster partook in the ISA's attack on the Justice Society of America (JSA)'s headquarters where he and Tigress were knocked down by Starman.
+Lawrence "Crusher" Crock / Sportsmaster (recurring season 1; guest season 2; main season 3; portrayed by Neil Hopkins) is a member of the Injustice Society who wields sports-themed weapons and believes that all of his targets are just part of a game to win.
+Sportsmaster partook in the ISA's attack on the Justice Society's headquarters.
 Ten years later, Crusher is the owner of a gym in Blue Valley called Ripped City, is married to Paula Brooks, and is the father of Artemis Crock.
 In "The Justice Society", Sportsmaster and Tigress were instructed by Icicle to dust off their outfits to help Gambler with his mission while also mentioning the complaint they received from Anaya Bowin about killing another coach.
 As they met Gambler while watching Artemis perform on the football field, they go over their plans for the mission and even take the moment to scold Gambler for littering near them upon his arrival.
 Sportsmaster and Tigress attack and overpower Stargirl and her friends when they attempt to intercept an ISA operation only to be driven off by S.T.R.I.P.E.
 Sportsmaster assists the ISA in enacting Project: New America.
 Both of them are defeated by Stargirl's JSA.

 In season two, it is mentioned that Sportsmaster and Tigress are incarcerated.
 Sportsmaster and Tigress temporarily break out of prison to see their daughter Artemis' football tryouts.
 In the episode "Summer School: Chapter Thirteen", Artemis breaks Sportsmaster and Tigress out of prison so that they can help Cindy Burman and the JSA fight Eclipso.
 Following this, the Crock family move in next door to the Whitmore-Dugan family much to the dismay.